-(a) The compact shall come into effect on the date on which the compact statute is enacted into law in the 10th member state.
-The
+42 (a) The compact shall come into effect on the date on which the compact statute is enacted into law in the 10th member state.
+The 43

+1 provisions, which become effective at that time, shall be limited to the 2 powers granted to the commission relating to assembly and the 3 promulgation of rules.
+Thereafter, the commission shall meet and exercise 4 rulemaking powers necessary to the implementation and administration of 5 the compact.

-- (b) Any state that joins the compact subsequent to the commission's initial adoption of the rules shall be subject to the rules as they exist on the date on which the compact becomes law in that state.
-Any rule that has been previously adopted by the commission shall have the full force and effect of law on the day the compact becomes law in that state. - (c) Any member state may withdraw from this compact by enacting a statute repealing the same. - (1) A member state's withdrawal shall not take effect until six months after enactment of the repealing statute. - (2) Withdrawal shall not affect the continuing requirement of the withdrawing state's audiology or speech-language pathology licensing board to comply with the investigative and adverse action reporting requirements of this act prior to the effective date of withdrawal. - (d) Nothing contained in this compact shall be construed to invalidate or prevent any audiology or speech-language pathology licensure agreement or other cooperative arrangement between a member state and a non-member state that does not conflict with the provisions of this compact. - (e) This compact may be amended by the member states.
+6 (b) Any state that joins the compact subsequent to the commission's 7 initial adoption of the rules shall be subject to the rules as they exist on the 8 date on which the compact becomes law in that state.
+Any rule that has 9 been previously adopted by the commission shall have the full force and 10 effect of law on the day the compact becomes law in that state.

+11 (c) Any member state may withdraw from this compact by enacting a 12 statute repealing the same.

+13 (1) A member state's withdrawal shall not take effect until six months14 after enactment of the repealing statute.

+(2) Withdrawal shall not affect the continuing requirement of the withdrawing state's audiology or speech-language pathology licensing board to comply with the investigative and adverse action reporting requirements of this act prior to the effective date of withdrawal.

+(d) Nothing contained in this compact shall be construed to invalidate or prevent any audiology or speech-language pathology licensure agreement or other cooperative arrangement between a member state and a non-member state that does not conflict with the provisions of this compact.

+(e) This compact may be amended by the member states.
 No amendment to this compact shall become effective and binding upon any member state until it is enacted into the laws of all member states.

-CONSTRUCTION AND SEVERABILITY
+SECTION 13 CONSTRUCTION AND SEVERABILITY

-This compact shall be liberally construed so as to effectuate the purposes thereof.
-The provisions of this compact shall be severable and if any phrase, clause, sentence or provision of this compact is declared to be contrary to the constitution of any member state or of the United States or the applicability thereof to any government, agency, person or circumstance is held invalid, the validity of the remainder of this compact and the applicability thereof to any government, agency, person or circumstance shall not be affected thereby.
-If this compact shall be held contrary to the constitution of any member state, the compact shall remain in full force and effect as to the remaining member states and in full force and effect as to the member state affected as to all severable matters.
+29 This compact shall be liberally construed so as to effectuate the 30 purposes thereof.
+The provisions of this compact shall be severable and if 31 any phrase, clause, sentence or provision of this compact is declared to be 32 contrary to the constitution of any member state or of the United States or 33 the applicability thereof to any government, agency, person or circumstance is held invalid, the validity of the remainder of this compact 34 and the applicability thereof to any government, agency, person or 35 36 circumstance shall not be affected thereby.
+If this compact shall be held 37 contrary to the constitution of any member state, the compact shall remain 38 in full force and effect as to the remaining member states and in full force 39 and effect as to the member state affected as to all severable matters.